MounaBenAli/Restful_api-/README.md

 This project started as an idea between Dhia and Rayen when they thought about their childhood and how they used to try to guess the brands of the passing cars in the streets but could not be sure about it.
 That is how they thought about bringing Car Detector to life.

+<b>Car Detector</b> is an AI API with 93% accuracy on brands.
+It will recognize the year, model and color of most cars since 1928.
+You can use our api by choosing a file and clicking detect or using our api routes!

-<b>Car Detector</b> is an AI API that would allow the user to upload a picture of a car(from file or URL), predict its model or brand  and display information about it(brand, model, year and color).
+You can upload a picture of a car(from file or URL), predict its model or brand and display information about it(brand, model, year and color).
 The team implemented this API with a precise approach that focuses on asynchronous programming and achieving scalability of the project and separating the service into distinct detached sections, so each section addresses a separate concern.
 With an Agile approach to Project Management that delivers work in small, but consumable, increments.

 Here is our priority objectives: